mcombeau/ft_transcendance/notes.md

   - CSS fix navbar resizing when between small and big screen size
   - Add global CSS rule to adapt front size to screen size

+- Backend

+  - enforce authorizations on contollers - check if user actually has the right to do what they're doing
+  - check that 2fa is completed before accepting token

 - Project validation

   - reset game score to 10